Sunday Dub Session with Aba Shanti-I

 ABOUT THE SHOW

-Curated by Nate Coltrane, this special event brings together sound system culture, performance and movement to explore the enduring impact of Caribbean heritage in the UK.
+Curated by Nate Coltrane, this special music event brings together sound system culture, performance and movement to explore the enduring impact of Caribbean heritage in the UK.

 Headlined by legendary sound system operator Aba Shanti-I, playing on Sheffield’s own Sinai Sound System, the session centres on sound as a force for connection, resistance and collective experience.
 Rooted in decades of cultural practice, Aba Shanti-I’s sets are both deeply spiritual and politically resonant, embodying the foundations of UK sound system culture.